jeneesha-dhaliwal/IAT-806-Course-Project-Competing-Cues/README.md

 # Competing Cues: How AI Source & Emotional Tone Shape Trust
-Competing Cues is an interactive educational prototype that reveals how source (AI vs human) and tone (emotional vs neutral) compete to influence the perceived credibility of online news, helping users recognize their own heuristic-based judgments.
+Competing Cues is an interactive educational prototype that reveals how source (AI vs human) and tone (emotional vs neutral) compete to influence the perceived credibility of online news content, helping users recognize their own heuristic-based judgments.

 This project explores how subtle interface cues shape trust in AI-mediated information systems.